mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 Account.Phone, Account.Rating, Account.RecordTypeId, Account.ShippingCity
 ^
 ERROR at Row:1:Column:486
 No such column 'RecordTypeId' on entity 'Account'.
 If you are attempting to use a custom field, be sure to append the '__c' after the custom field name.
-Please reference your WSDL or the describe call for the appropriate names.'
+Reference your WSDL or the describe call for the appropriate names.'
 ]
 row='1'
 column='486'